uclamii/model_tuner/docs/_sources/usage_guide.rst.txt

    :type estimator_name: str
    :param estimator: The machine learning model to be tuned and trained.
    :type estimator: object
    :param calibrate: Whether to calibrate the classifier.
-Default is False.
+Default is ``False``.
    :type calibrate: bool, optional
    :param kfold: Whether to use k-fold cross-validation.
-Default is False.
+Default is ``False``.
    :type kfold: bool, optional
    :param imbalance_sampler: An imbalanced data sampler from the imblearn library, e.g., ``RandomUnderSampler`` or ``RandomOverSampler``.
    :type imbalance_sampler: object, optional
    :param train_size: Proportion of the data to use for training.
-Default is 0.6.
+Default is ``0.6``.
    :type train_size: float, optional
    :param validation_size: Proportion of the data to use for validation.
-Default is 0.2.
+Default is ``0.2``.
    :type validation_size: float, optional
    :param test_size: Proportion of the data to use for testing.
-Default is 0.2.
+Default is ``0.2``.
    :type test_size: float, optional
    :param stratify_y: Whether to stratify by the target variable during train/validation/test split.
 Default is ``False``.
    :type stratify_y: bool, optional